marlonn/technikzeug/README.md

-# django-cyan documentation
+# Technikzeug

 ### What is this?

-This is the public documentation for django-cyan, a virtualized Ubuntu server.
-It runs as a lxd container on host Abraxas and serves a CRUD app using mysql, django and nginx.
-Based on container "cyan" that runs the same content with procedural php and apache.
+This is the public documentation Technikzeugs, a tech-related weblog for personal use.
+It's running in a lxc container on host Abraxas and uses mariadb, django, django rest framework and nginx.
+Based on rynnon-php, which was developed with procedural php, mariadb and apache.
-Passwords and some usernames and email addresses are saved in a previous version of this document, renamed to "README_sensitive.md".
-It's still in the development server's project directory but purged from git.

 ### to do

-- Suche mit mehreren Keywords implementieren (z.b. "enthält 'git' und 'python'"; momentan geht nur "enthält 'git python'")
-- Bilder anzeigen
-- in search-View auf detail-View verlinken
+- implement search with multiple keywords
+- show article images
+- link search view to detail view

 ### current frontends

 - localhost/artikel/
 - localhost/admin/ # django's admin site
-- localhost/artikel/api/ # drf's browsable api
+- localhost/artikel/api/ # django rest framework's browsable api

 ### database